IRCAD-IHU/sight-doc/HowTos/HowTo-ApplicationCreation.rst

     </profile>

 activate:
-    List of bundles used in this application.
-We see the parameter given to *appXML* bundle that we wrote in the *Properties.cmake*.
+    List of modules used in this application.
+We see the parameter given to *appXML* module that we wrote in the *Properties.cmake*.

 start:
-    List of bundles to start when the application is launched.
-Basically, there are a few bundles to start at the beginning:
+    List of modules to start when the application is launched.
+Basically, there are a few modules to start at the beginning:

     - *appXML*: to launch the configuration
     - *guiQt*: to launch the qt event loop for applications with a GUI
     - *memory*: to manage image and mesh buffers

-    The other bundles will be started according to the XML <requirement> tags of the bundles, or when a service is used in an XML configuration and its bundle is not started.
+    The other modules will be started according to the XML <requirement> tags of the modules, or when a service is used in an XML configuration and its module is not started.
     That way we only have the minimum number of shared libraries loaded.